Kahn/freetel/mini-asterisk-gui/README.txt

 +

 However this is a bit slow.
-So when editing on an x86 host and testing on an IP0X I use dthe M-! command on Emacs that lets you execute a shell command.
+So when editing on an x86 host and testing on an IP0X I used the M-! command on Emacs that lets you execute a shell command.
 I use this to download just the single the shell file I am working on, e.g. "scp admin.sh root@ip04".